Keivie Rose

-Del'Keiveon Ke'Unta "Keivie" Rose (born December 14, 2000) is an American professional football defensive lineman for the Jacksonville Jaguars of the National Football League (NFL).
+Del'Keiveon Ke'Unta "Keivie" Rose (born December 14, 2000) is an American professional football defensive lineman.
 He played college football for the Louisiana Tech Bulldogs and Arkansas Razorbacks.

 Early life

 Rose was born on December 14, 2000 in Henderson, Texas.
 He was one of three children born to Lakeyshia Medford.
 Being tall and weighing 242 lb Rose was a dual-sport athlete playing for the Henderson Lions basketball and football teams.
 He played tight end and defensive end positions in football and center in basketball.

 In his senior year in 2018, Rose helped the Henderson Lions football team to a 9-5 record and was named to the all-district first team.
 Rose was rated a three-star recruiting prospect by 247Sports.com and received over 20 athletic scholarship offers.

 College career

 Louisiana Tech University

 Rose enrolled at Louisiana Tech University in 2019 and joined the Bulldogs team during the season opening game against Texas before redshirting the remainder of the season.
 He would go on to retain his redshirt status for the remainder of his time at Louisiana Tech.
 In 2020, Rose played in all 10 games, making eight starts as a defensive tackle.
 He made 23 total tackles for the season.
 In his sophomore season in 2021, Rose started all 12 games over which he recorded 25 total tackles.
 He played his junior season in 2022 in which he was a starting defensive tackle in all 12 games, recording 24 total tackles that earned him first-team all conference honors.